contrans/blockchain_consensus/README.md

 # blockchain_consensus
-This is the code for the "Blockchain Consensus Algorithms and Artificial Intelligence" by Siraj Raval on Youtube
+This is the code for the "Blockchain Consensus Algorithms and Artificial Intelligence" by Siraj Raval on Youtube.

 ## Overview